-Renita is a proud member of the Actors' Equity Association (AEA), the Screen Actors Guild - American Federation of Television and Radio Artists (SAG-AFTRA), the National Performance Network, and Alternate Roots.
+Renita Martin is a critically acclaimed author, thespian, musician, and producer whose works have appeared on "Good Morning America," in Ebony Magazine, the New York Times, and the Boston Globe.
+She is a proud member of the Actors' Equity Association (AEA), the Screen Actors Guild - American Federation of Television and Radio Artists (SAG-AFTRA), the National Performance Network, and Alternate Roots.
 She has appeared in Off-Broadway, regional and international theater productions, as well as independent films and broadcast television.

-Renita's numerous awards include Ebony Magazine's and Pine Sol's "Unsung Hero Award”, All Out Art's "Fruitee Award for Outstanding Play”, the "Telly Award" for best music video, the "Arch Bruce and Brown Play Award”, the National Performance Network's "Creation Fund Grant”, and community service awards from the Fenway Health Center, Boston Women's Service Club, and Eta Phi Beta Sorority.
+Renita's numerous awards include Ebony Magazine's and Pine Sol's "Unsung Hero Award," All Out Art's "Fruitee Award for Outstanding Play," the "Telly Award" for best music video, the "Arch Bruce and Brown Play Award," the National Performance Network's "Creation Fund Grant," and community service awards from the Fenway Health Center, Boston Women's Service Club, and Eta Phi Beta Sorority.

 She is a member of the Dramatists Guild of America, the National Writers Union, Delta Sigma Theta Sorority, and Phi Beta Theta International Honor Society.

-Renita adores the living artist and is continually blessed and inspired by her vibrant peers.
+Renita adores the living artist and is blessed and inspired by her vibrant peers.
 She is honored to be creating at this moment, during these soul-defining times.